July 5, 2020

 The terms RINO and DINO (Democrat In Name Only) remind me of The Way and sticks.

 Used to be that Way Home Fellowships were called Twigs.
 In the late 1980's when The Way began to experience some major exoduses, some of the people that left The Way started their own ministries with their own home fellowships.
 We folks still in The Way at the time called those fellowships, "Sticks."
-Unlike a twig which is alive and can bare fruit, a stick is dead.
+Unlike a twig which is alive and can bear fruit, a stick is dead.
 Any Christian outside The Way was considered an "unbelieving believer."
 A true believer stood with The Way, God's (true) household.

 I guess a Way believer could say those "unbelieving believers" and "stick" people are "BINOs."
 "Believers In Name Only."